fuuwille/zuord.js/web/docs/zuord/introduction.md

 # Zuord

-Zuord (German for assign, map) is a highly abstracted library that enables compile-time type inference for any kind of deep data manipulation without requiring schema definitions.
+Zuord (German for: assign, map) is a highly abstracted library that enables compile-time type inference for any kind of deep data manipulation without requiring schema definitions.